ktychn/cse15l-lab-reports/Report3.md

 # Part 1 - Bugs
-- A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
-This JUnit test results in a failure:
+- This JUnit test results in a failure for the buggy program:
 ```
 @Test
   public void testReversedBug() {